Skip to main content

 Lastly, it’s crucial that whatever type of eye protection you get fits correctly.
 Protective eye gear that doesn’t fit properly may not provide adequate protection and may compromise your vision, which could result in serious injury.

 Looking for more information on keeping your eyes healthy?
-Check out, “What is 20/20 vision”.
+Check out, “5 Ways to Improve Your Eye Health”.